transccc/iot-project/README.md

  ### Core functionalites of the code
-The `main_loop()` function orchestrates the core operations of the device, including blinking the LED, checking the reed switch status, reading temperature and humidity from the DHT11 sensor, and publishing this data to an MQTT broker.
+The "main_loop()" function orchestrates the core operations of the device, including blinking the LED, checking the reed switch status, reading temperature and humidity from the DHT11 sensor, and publishing this data to an MQTT broker.
 ```
   while True:
         try: